 top of page

-In recent years, as with many of the western states, it has felt like we've had two seasons in Colorado: winter and fire.
-Wildfires ripping through dry forests, billions of dollars spent on fire fighting and suppression, and too many homes and structures lost in the blazes.
-A fire epidemic some might say.
-However, there is a silver lining in all of the destruction...
-Morels.
+In recent years, as with many western states, it has felt like we've had two seasons in Colorado: winter and fire.
+Wildfires ripped through dry forests, billions of dollars were spent on fire fighting and suppression, and too many homes and structures were lost in the blazes.
+A fire epidemic, some might say.
+However, there is a silver lining in all of the destruction.

 About Burn Morels

-Burn morels are the final type of morel that we will cover in Colorado Morel Series.
-In the previous five posts of the series I've laid down the ground work to hopefully teach you how to become a better morel hunter.
-In this post we're going to focus less on the actual finding of the morels, and more on the finding of "good" burns.
-See, there's that dichotomy creeping in again... good burns...
+Burn morels are the final type we will cover in the Colorado Morel Series.
+In the previous five posts of the series, I've laid down the groundwork to teach you how to become a better morel hunter, hopefully.
+In this post, we will focus less on the actual finding of the morels and more on the finding of "good" burns.
+There's that dichotomy creeping in again.
+Good burns.

-Unlike the riparian loving yellow morels, and 'natural' black morels, the burn morels are a bit easier to find once you're in the right habitat.
-And once you do find them you usually find a ton!
-The reason they're easier to find should be pretty obvious; find the burns to find the morels!
-That said, it's not nearly as simple as just choosing any ol' burn, not all burns are good for morels.
+Unlike the riparian-loving yellow morels and 'natural' black morels, the burn morels are a bit easier to find once you're in the right habitat.
+And once you do find them, you usually find a ton!
+The reason they're easier to find should be pretty obvious: find the burns to find the morels!
+That said, it's not nearly as simple as choosing any ol' burn, not all burns are good for morels.
 Figuring out which burns to target, when to target them, and what areas to focus on within the burns are the keys to successfully finding burn morels.
 My goal with this post is to teach you how to accomplish all of the above!

 Before we get into the details of choosing burns, let's touch on some of the specifics of burn morels.
-First, they are considered black morels as previously mentioned, so they share the same traits as the non-burn black morels we covered in the last post, and The Basics - Part 1.
-As I also mentioned in the post about black morels, there are a handful of different species that grow in burns.
-Think back to the taxonomy section in The Basics - Part 1 and bear with me again for just a little bit...
+First, as previously mentioned, they are considered black morels, so they share the same traits as the non-burn black morels we covered in the last post and The Basics - Part 1.
+As I also mentioned in the post about black morels, a handful of different species grow in burns.
+Think back to the taxonomy section in The Basics - Part 1, and bear with me again for a little bit...

 My current understanding is that there are four (maybe five) species of burn morels: